 Major Program Requirements

-Students interested in materials science may choose to pursue a BS in Physics with an Emphasis in Materials Science.
-For this option, students must take the same required courses as the students pursuing a regular BS degree, take PHYSCS 4620 Introduction to Materials Science, and three additional physics electives (3 courses) from the list below:
+Students interested in materials science may choose to pursue a BS in Physics with an Emphasis in Materials Science (the emphasis will show up on the transcript).
+For this option, students must take the required physics courses for the regular BS degree, physics 4620 Introduction to Materials Science, and four additional physics elective courses.
+Three of the physics electives must be chosen from the list below:

 |PHYSCS 4190||Physics and Chemistry of Materials||3|

 With approval, one materials science related course may be taken from outside the physics program.
 Only courses in which a grade of C- or above will be counted toward the emphasis area.